kkindorf/ajna-burn-monitor/README.md

 2. Set the API origin:

-   - Copy `.env.example` to `.env`
+   - Copy `.env.example` to `.env.local`
    - Set `VITE_BURNS_DATA_BASE_URL` to the deployed API origin
-   - For local development, point it at your local API server
+   - For local testing, point it at your local API server

 3. Start the app:

    ```bash
    npm run dev
    ```

-## Deployment

-This frontend is designed to live on IPFS and be resolved through `ajnaburn.eth.limo`.

-The current deployment path is:

-1. GitHub Actions builds the Vite app on `main`.
-2. The build output in `dist/` is published to IPFS through Filebase.
-3. GitHub Actions prints the CID in the workflow summary.
-4. You paste that CID into the `contenthash` record for `ajnaburn.eth`.
-5. The site becomes available through the ENS gateway at `https://ajnaburn.eth.limo/`.

-If the ENS app wants a prefixed value instead of a bare CID, use `ipfs://<CID>`.

-To use the workflow, add these repository secrets:

-- `FILEBASE_ACCESS_KEY`
-- `FILEBASE_SECRET_KEY`
-- `FILEBASE_BUCKET`

-The frontend build is also wired to the deployed API origin through `VITE_BURNS_DATA_BASE_URL`, so the static site can keep reading fresh JSON from the separate API repo.

 ## Scripts